Lionel Tarassenko: Awards and honours

 He was appointed a Commander of the Order of the British Empire (CBE) in the 2012 New Year Honours for services to engineering and a 'Chevalier dans l'Ordre national du Mérite' by the French state in 2021.

 Personal life

+Tarassenko married Lady Ann Mary Elizabeth Craven, daughter of William Craven, 6th Earl of Craven, in 1978.
+They had two sons and a daughter, and divorced in 2001.
+In the same year, Tarassenko married Anne Elizabeth Le Grice (née Moss), with whom he has two stepsons and a stepdaughter.

-Tarassenko is married to Dr Anne Tarassenko.
-He has 3 children and 3 step-children.
-He is a Lay Canon of Christ Church Cathedral, Oxford.
+Tarassenko is a lay canon of Christ Church Cathedral, Oxford.